sixpounder/jql/README.md

 ## FAQ

-> FAQ is used in place of "Frequently Asked Questions".
-Indeed my friends and coworkers frequently ask me 'Why?'
+> Why, in the name of all that is holy, did you do this?
+>
+> *- Coworkers and friends*

+---

 **Q: Why this library?**